The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 Two Targets

 * Replace Cascade → Fountain with Windmill → Bladeshower for your filler combo.
-* Replace Fan Dance I with Fan Dance II when using feathers, continue using Fan Dance III as it procs.
+* Replace Fan Dance I with Fan Dance II when using Feathers, continue using Fan Dance III as it procs.
 * Continue to use Standard Step / Technical Step / Flourish / Devilment on cooldown.
 * Continue using Reverse Cascade and Fountainfall as they proc from Flourish.
 * Continue to use Saber Dance.